Container-Kit/ContainerKit/README.md

 ## 🚀 Overview

 Container Kit is a comprehensive desktop application designed specifically for Apple ecosystem container management.
-It provides a beautiful, native interface for managing macOS app containers, sandboxes, virtualization environments, and more, all while maintaining the highest standards of security and performance that Apple users expect.
+It provides a beautiful interface for managing macOS app containers, sandboxes, virtualization environments, and more, all while maintaining the highest standards of security and performance that developers expect.

+> **🚧 Development Status**: This project is under heavy development.
+Features and APIs may change significantly between releases.
+We rely on apple container cli which is still in development and may have breaking changes.

 ### 🎯 Key Highlights

-- **🍎 Apple-First Design** - Built specifically for macOS with native Apple HIG compliance
+- **🍎 Apple-First Design** - Built specifically for macOS 26.0+ with native Apple HIG compliance
 - **⚡ Modern Architecture** - Tauri + Svelte 5 + Typescript developer experience
 - **🛡️ Security Focused** - Comprehensive sandbox and container security management
 - **🎨 Beautiful Interface** - Multiple theming options with dark/light modes and smooth animations
-- **🔧 Developer Friendly** - Extensive CLI tooling and migration system for development
+- **🚨 Development Phase** - Active development with frequent updates and changes

 ## ✨ Features

 ### 🏗️ Container Management

-- **App Sandbox Containers** - Manage sandboxed macOS application environments
+- **App Sandbox Containers** - Manage sandboxed macOS application environments with Apple's container CLI
-- **System Containers** - Handle isolated service environments and system processes
+- **System Containers** - Handle isolated service environments and system processes with Apple's container CLI
 - **Virtualization Containers** - Full integration with Apple's container CLI

-### 🌐 Network & Infrastructure

 - **Container Networking** - Advanced networking configuration for Apple virtualization
 - **DNS Management** - Container-specific DNS settings and resolution
 - **Registry Management** - Apple container configuration and policy management

-### 🎨 User Experience
+### 🎨 Developer Experience

 - **ShadCN Interface** - Follows ShadCN Interface Guidelines
 - **Dark/Light Themes** - Automatic theme switching with system preferences